jberkenbilt/qfs/README.md

 A file collection is defined by containing `.qfs` directory, which has the following layout:
 * `repo/`
-  * `config` -- s3 bucket and prefix with other optional information (e.g. endpoint, region, AWS profile).
-This file is not copied to the repository and may differ from site to site (e.g. because of different AWS profiles)
+  * `config` -- contains s3://bucket/prefix.
+This file is not copied to the repository.
   * `db` -- the repository's database
 * `filters/`
   * `repo` -- a global filter that defines the file collection as a subset of the file collection